mendersoftware/mender-docs/01.Getting-started/04.Deploy-to-physical-devices/docs.md

 !!!
 The Mender client will roll back the deployment if it is not able to report the final update status to the server when it boots from the updated partition.
 This helps ensure that you can always deploy a new update to your device, even when fatal conditions like network misconfiguration occur.

-### Set the rootfs Image ID
+### Set the artifact name

-When you upload this image (below), it is very important that you use the right Image ID, which is used to decide if a given update is already installed or not.
+When you upload this image (below), it is very important that you use the right artifact name, which is used to decide if a given update is already installed or not.
-Mender will skip a deployment for a given device if it sees that the Image ID in a deployment is the same as the one installed.
+Mender will skip a deployment for a given device if it sees that the artifact name in a deployment is the same as the one installed.

-Furthermore, the disk image we wrote to the SD card might have the same Image ID in its rootfs partitions as the rootfs we downloaded above.
+Furthermore, the disk image we wrote to the SD card might have the same artifact name in its rootfs partitions as the rootfs we downloaded above.
-For these reasons, we will set the rootfs Image ID to **release10**, as shown with the command below.
+For these reasons, we will set the rootfs artifact name to **release10**, as shown with the command below.

 ```
-sudo sed -i -E "s/(IMAGE_ID[ ]*=[ ]*).*/\1release10/" /mnt/rootfs/etc/mender/build_mender
+sudo sed -i -E "s/(artifact_name[ ]*=[ ]*).*/\1release10/" /mnt/rootfs/etc/mender/artifact_info
 ```

 You can also make any other modifications you wish in this image